April 23, 2016

 Caramel: What came first, your transition or adult industry career?

-Bailey: Shooting with Tia actually came first.
+Bailey: Shooting with Tia Tizzianni came first.
 I did not start my transition until about three months (October of 2013) after my first set with Tia.

 Caramel: Were any of your fans of yours who knew you as Ananda surprised about your transition and was anyone upset about it?

 Bailey: I don’t think anyone was upset or surprised for that matter.
 However I do remember lots of people on FetLife telling me that I should keep my cock intact.